 AuthorizationPolicy resource) specifies how a server

-authorizes incoming connections.
+authorizes incoming requests or RPCs.
 It can be configured to allow or deny an

-incoming request based on various parameters, such as the identity of the client
+incoming request or RPC based on various parameters, such as the identity of the client

 that sent the request, host, headers, and other HTTP attributes.
 An